jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 easy as the name suggests.
 Its ends are tidily parallel to its standing parts, convenient if you have to reeve the knot through an eye.
 - **[Vice-versa bend.][vice-versa-bend]**
-Use in place of sheetbend for joining stretchy rope.
+Use in place of sheetbend for joining stretchy rope, such as bungee line.
 Tidy like the Simple Simon.
 - **Butterfly bend.**
 Use alpine butterfly in place of sheetbend wherever ease of untying after extreme stress is valued more than reevable tidiness.